 - Must be diluted correctly to avoid burning

 Jobe's Organics offers an excellent budget-friendly organic option specifically formulated for fruiting vegetables like tomatoes, peppers, and loofahs.
-The 2-5-3 NPK ratio emphasizes phosphorus for strong flowering and fruit production while maintaining adequate nitrogen for vine growth and potassium for fruit quality.
+The 2-5-3 NPK ratio emphasizes phosphorus for strong flowering and fruit production.

 - Excellent value for organic fertilizer